 Exactly 3 months ago I went to see BTS at Wembley in London.
-It was such an amazing experience and I wouldn’t trade it for anything.
+It was such an amazing experience, and I wouldn’t trade it for anything.
 I am so happy I got the opportunity to see them.
-The atmosphere during the concert was incredible and I can’t remember being as happy as I was there.
+During the concert, the atmosphere was incredible, and I can’t remember being as happy as I was there.
 Being in the same room as my favourites.
 Singing and chanting along with the thousands of other fans.
 I loved and adored every minute of it.

 I was also very proud of myself.
-This was my first ever concert and the first time I had travelled as far as London without my family since my anxiety got bad.
+This was my first ever concert, and the first time I had travelled as far as London without my family since my anxiety got worse.
 I would never have gone to a big event like that a few years ago!

-When they left the stage and the show has properly ended… I felt so sad and depressed.
-It was over.
-Just like that.
+When they left the stage, and the show has properly ended… I felt so sad and depressed.
+It was over, just like that.
 Little did I know, this feeling would last longer than I thought.
-It wasn’t something I could just sleep off.
-It was post concert depression.
+It wasn’t something I could sleep off.
+It was posted concert depression.

 What Is Post Concert Depression?

-Post concert depression is pretty much the same process as grief.
-It starts when the artists dissapear from the stage.
+Post-concert depression is pretty much the same process as grief.
+It starts when the artists disappear from the stage.
 That is the moment the denial starts.
-The denial that its over and you may never see them again.
-Eventually the depression will hit.
+The denial that it’s over and you may never see them again.
+Eventually, the depression will hit.
 You will ache for the feeling and adrenaline you felt the night of the concert and want to travel back in time to be there in that moment again.

 Back To Reality

-At home was a different matter.
+At home, it was a different matter.
 I kept watching the same videos of the concert and trying to find better quality versions.
 I wanted to imagine I was back there so the happy feeling would come back.
-Also I literally couldn’t listen to their finale song (Mikrokosmos) for a good month after the concert without crying.
+Also, I literally couldn’t listen to their finale song (Mikrokosmos) for a good month after the concert without crying.
 Luckily I can listen to it now.
 It is an amazing song.
 I’d hate to be deprived of it.

-I remember saying “I want to go back” to my best friend who was at the concert many times.
-She felt exactly the same way and we still do!
+I remember saying “I want to go back” to my best friend at the concert many times.
+She felt the same way, and we still do!

 Can You Get Over Post Concert Depression?

-Eventually.
-I believe that the amount of time depends on the atmosphere of the concert and how happy it made you.
+Eventually, I believe that the amount of time depends on the concert’s atmosphere and how happy it made you.
 For me, being there was the happiest I had felt for a long time.
 So I was going to miss it.
-I don’t believe there is any way to get over post concert depression specifically.
-Just try to occupy your mind and eventually it will pass.
+I don’t believe there is any way to get over post-concert depression specifically.
+Just try to occupy your mind, and eventually, it will pass.